 Understanding Display and Video Needs

 In addition, once the control room’s purpose and workflow needs are clear and defined, it’s easier to consider the display and video needs.
 This can vary by industry, but a 24/7 operations center is going to need high-quality, high-resolution imagery that they can count on around the clock.
-And, state of the art technology incorporated into the initial design will make a room much more effective.
+Therefore, state of the art technology incorporated into the initial design will make a room much more effective.
 And consequently, it can help avoid rebuilds and retrofits down the road.

 24/7 Operations Center Design Should Focus on the Operator